vanboxen/vanboxen.github.io/posts/Welcome file.md

     git clone https://github.com/adityatelange/hugo-PaperMod.git themes/PaperMod --depth=1

-> if you were anxious like me and you already have git running into the folder just do a "git submodule add" instead of clone on the last command.
+> if you were anxious like me and you already have git running on the folder just do a "git submodule add" instead of clone on the last command.

+PaperMod needs a yaml file and by default, after the instalation, you have a config.toml file so save it as backup and
 # Most common topics

 - rpi